prestonhang/CS361-TextMicroservice/README.md

     Between 1-20 lines of randomly generated Latin text

 ---
+### Notes:
+Installation of the python library "lorem" may be needed.
+To install this, in your directory of the microservice, type this command into the terminal:
+        pip install lorem

+---
 ### UML Diagram:
 This diagram showcases how data is requested and received.
 1. User provides text file with key phase